Understand what RPE means in lifting, and if it’s distinct, grasp the concept of RiR in lifting.

 A RiR 5-10 can still stimulate muscle growth; however, with so many reps in reserve, the corresponding musculature may not be pushed hard enough to maximize a training session.
 At RiR 0, the muscle is pushed to its limit and will grow and repair, but the set stops right before failure, which may increase the risk of injury and excessive fatigue.

-The main benefit of RiR is to maximize any training day despite how a lifter feels on any given day because the range of 0-4 RiR will guarantee every set is optimal regardless of a lifter’s daily physical and psychological fatigue on any given day, in theory.8
+The main benefit of RiR is to maximize any training day despite how a lifter feels on any given day because the range of 0-4 RiR will guarantee every set is optimal regardless of a lifter’s daily physical and psychological fatigue on any given day, in theory.9

 Of course, RiR can become a crutch when an athlete uses RiR as an excuse to not push themselves as hard as they could when their fatigue is higher than usual.
 Anchoring, as discussed before, can help mitigate the subjectivity issue of RiR since it will be previous performances based.

-And at the end of the day, lower fatigue can allow for more training sessions and potentiate greater progression.11 While this is not a complete condemnation of the use of RiR, both lifters and coaches need to understand that RiR is not a perfect system.
+And at the end of the day, lower fatigue can allow for more training sessions and potentiate greater progression.12 While this is not a complete condemnation of the use of RiR, both lifters and coaches need to understand that RiR is not a perfect system.
 Whether low RiR or high RiR is superior is inconclusive at best and there are better ways to train regardless.

 Some lifters might find that low RiR works better for them and some may find that high RiR works better for them so keep on experimenting.

-How to Estimate Reps in Reserve (RiR)
+How To Estimate Reps in Reserve (RiR)

 While RiR is an effective tool, no tool has any value without a baseline.
 A lifter can call out an RiR in their head or out loud during a set and continue performing reps to see if they are correct in estimating their RiR.